cap-js/docs/java/change-tracking.md

 }
 ```

-If you annotate such assocation with `@changelog`, the change log will store the value of the associated entity key, by default.
+If you annotate such association with `@changelog`, the change log will store the value of the associated entity key, by default.
 If you want, you can store some human-readable identifier instead.
 You define this by annotating the association with own identifier:

 ```cds